Lick Observatory Telescopes Index

 Mt.
 Hamilton is less light-polluted than many observatories, thanks to the city of San Jose.
 San Jose employs low-pressure sodium vapor streetlights which "pollute" only one small area of the spectrum.
 However, the night sky over Mt.
 Hamilton is even more "dark" (without interference) in the IR range.

 The now-retired Lick Infrared Camera (LIRC-II) was an early pioneeer in IR imaging, used at the Cassegrain foci of both the Shane and Nickel telescopes.
-The Gemini IR Imaging Camera, built at UCLA IR Imaging Labs, is currently used with the Shane telescope.
+The Gemini IR Imaging Camera, built at UCLA Infrared Labs, is currently used with the Shane telescope.
 IR-sensitive instruments are being built for Adaptive Optics (AO), and IR-sensitive CCDs are being developed.
 Clearly, IR observation and imaging will be widely used in future research at Lick Observatory, and throughout the world.

 Telescope home | first telescope ->